 Last Friday morning was a difficult one.
-A little after nine months after separating from my wife, I finally made the soul-crushing journey down to the local circuit court to file for divorce.
+A little over nine months after separating from my now ex-wife, I finally made the soul-crushing journey down to the local circuit court to file for divorce.
 It was an overwhelming experience in many ways.
 It was expensive.
 The paperwork was confusing.
 And worst of all, it meant I could no longer be in denial that our marriage was over.

 There was an additional problem, though.
-Both she and I have heard from friends and family on more than one occasion that our story would make a great sitcom or screenplay for a film.
+Both she and I have been told by friends and family on more than one occasion that our story would make a great sitcom or screenplay for a film.
 We were together for 11 years, then she came out as a lesbian.
 Now we’re still the best of friends and just trying to figure out how to navigate life after our marriage.
 What a pitch!

 In the screenplay of our relationship, this scene of me filing the paperwork would be a pivotal one.
 But Friday morning… it was dramatically unsatisfying.
 After filing the paperwork, I walked back to my car.
 I was crying as I left the courthouse, but luckily I didn’t cross paths with any other pedestrians.
 When I finally got back inside my car, I let out a howling sob that in a movie would seem like ridiculous overacting.
 Then I went home, hugged our daughter, and played video games for the rest of the day to avoid feelings.